Igor-ID/Fashion_adviser_telegram_bot/README.md

 ## Implementation
 For the current implementation, [the Polyvore dataset (2017)](https://github.com/xthan/polyvore-dataset) containing images of 33,375 outfits was selected.
 The garments with their attributes were extracted from the dataset using a pre-trained VinVL model from [Scene Graph Benchmark](https://github.com/microsoft/scene_graph_benchmark).

-The core of the project based on embeddings - numerical representations of real-world objects and relationships, expressed as a vector.
+The core of the project is based on embeddings - numerical representations of real-world objects and relationships, expressed as a vector.
 The embeddings have been added to the initial dataset using [SimCSE: Simple Contrastive Learning of Sentence Embeddings](https://github.com/princeton-nlp/SimCSE).
 The implementation, along with the initial dataset obtained using VinVL can be found in the [preprocessing folder](https://github.com/Igor-ID/Fashion_adviser_telegram_bot/tree/main/preprocessing)

 ## Instructions
 :whale: `Docker 20.10+` and `Docker Desktop 4.0+` are required.
 A container is used to manage other requirements.